abidzzz/inventory-gui/README.md

 - This project is a basic implementation and can be extended with additional features and optimizations.

--A user can create an additional account to buy from inventory.
+- A user can create an additional account to buy from inventory.
 But the default username for admin is ADMIN and password is ADMIN

 - The graph only appears in both user and admin dashboard when user purchases anything or else the graph wont be displayed .